antoinecstl/ML-project-Hands-Face-Recognition-connection-platform-/README.md

 Tkinter connection platform with username and hand recognition.

-The main file to follow the development process of the project is the Ml_project.ipynb notebook.
+The main file to follow the development process of the project is the ML_project.ipynb notebook.